 Rule Breakers’ high-growth stock picks are delivered through its newsletter twice a month on the second and third Thursday.

-So don’t worry if you sign up for a membership on an off week because you’ll have your hands full with tons of extras.
+So don’t worry if you sign up for a membership on an off week because you’ll have your hands full with tons of extras that you can use to guide your investing strategy.

 These resources are available through the login on the Motley Fool website, which acts as a portal to the newsletter’s features.
 There’s also a fantastic tool that lets you check on the performance of previous picks.

-I really like that this company is so transparent and immediately lets you check in on its historical performance.
+I really like that Motley Fool Rule Breakers is so transparent and immediately lets you check in on its historical performance.

 Motley Fool’s overall investment strategy follows a six-point plan that applies to almost all its services, including Rule Breakers.